Sorry Xbox Series X, this water-cooled PS5 oozes class – and it's real

 - Currys preps for PS5 restock with new PS5 Priority Pass: here's how to get one

 It’s basically a whole new rig; if this sounds like light work, then a cursory glance at the modding video says otherwise.
 Even if you could pull this together, you'd still be panicked to try out entries from our best PS5 games for the risk of causing irreversible damage.
-It works better as a sort of museum piece.
+T3 thinks it works better as a sort of museum piece, offered protected status, and exhibited as a gaming artifact in the decades to follow.

 All of this water-cooling wonder is laid bare in the video from the Modding Cafe channel that delves into the nitty-gritty of building the liquid-cooling infrastructure, not only explaining each step in detail, but then putting the actual pedal to the metal and showing Sony’s water-cooled console in action.